CopperSt786/Python-Mic-Virtual/README.md

    Open Command Prompt and run:
    pip install websockets pyaudio numpy

-3. Run the Mic Server:
+4. Run the Mic Server:
    Double-click "start_server_vb.bat"
+   (Make sure the files are in the correct area)

-4. Start the Web Server:
+6. Start the Web Server:
    Double-click "start_http.bat"

-5. On your iPhone:
+7. On your iPhone:
    - Make sure you're on the same Wi-Fi as your PC
-   - Open Safari and go to: http://192.168.1.87:8080/mic.html
+   - Open Safari and go to: http://(Your IP):8080/mic.html
    - Allow mic access

-6. In your app (Zoom, Discord, OBS):
+8. In your app (Zoom, Discord, OBS):
    - Set your microphone input to "VB-Cable Input"

 Enjoy your wireless mic! 🎤📱💻